OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/common-bad-habits.md

     <meta property="og:url" content="https://www.developermentoring.guide/essential-mentoring-resources/common-bad-habits" />
 </head>

-**Drop your advice, comments, or experiences as a senior dev below!
+**Drop your advice, comments, or experiences as a senior below!
 Doesn't matter how messy it looks - we'll clean it up** 🧹

 #### **Running Before You Can Walk**